KatherineMichel/agile-sprint-playbook/my_toolkit.md

 How will world be different 18 moths after launch?
 * 3 years after launch?
 * 10 years after launch?

+World Without the Problem
+* What does the world look like without this problem?

 Design Sprint